mandip42/earcons-mini-500/paper.md

 4. **Reproducible ablations:** publish factor-isolated results that others can replicate exactly.

 # State of the field
-Open audio datasets emphasize speech, environmental scenes, or music.
-BeepBank complements them by focusing on **earcons/alerts** with **explicit parametric control** and compact size for rapid iteration [@earcons-foundations; @auditory-icons; @dcase-overview].
-It doubles as a teaching corpus and a toy benchmark for sanity-checking model behavior.
+Open audio resources commonly emphasize speech, environmental scenes, or music, including UrbanSound8K, ESC-50, and AudioSet, and the DCASE challenge datasets [@Salamon2014UrbanSound; @Piczak2015ESC50; @Gemmeke2017AudioSet; @Mesaros2016DCASEOverview; @Mesaros2018DCASEOverview].
+In contrast, the earcon and auditory-icon literature focuses on design concepts rather than openly licensed, parameter-controlled corpora [@Blattner1989EarconsIcons; @Gaver1986AuditoryIcons; @Brewster1993EarconsDesign; @Kramer1994AuditoryDisplay].
+BeepBank complements both threads by providing a compact, rights-clean, parametric earcon toolkit and a toy benchmark that can probe model behavior under controlled factor sweeps.

 # Limitations and intended scope
 BeepBank does not replace real-world alarms; domain gaps remain (recording chains, noise, context).
 It is intentionally **small** and limited to **single-event** tones to maximize accessibility and speed.
+Lightweight reverberation models approximate small-room effects rather than full geometrical acoustics [@Schroeder1962ArtificialReverb; @Allen1979ImageMethod].

 # Availability and licensing
 - **Repository:** https://github.com/mandip42/earcons-mini-500